 “we have access by faith into this grace wherein we stand” (5:2a).

-We have now entered into a totally new dimension.
 And we stand here in and through the continual working of grace.
-With grace operating deep within us, then, our hearts are opened up to indescribable joy.
-And we find that there is an intrinsic connection between the two:
+With grace operating deep within us, then, our hearts are opened up to indescribable joy regardless of our external circumstances.
+And we come to understand that there is an intrinsic connection between the two:

 Grace ∞ Joy.